MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 If the uploader can't be launched, Snapshot Collector reports an `UploaderCannotStartFromShadowCopy` error.
 The body of the message often contains `System.UnauthorizedAccessException`.
 This error usually occurs because the application is running under an account with reduced permissions.
 The account has permission to write to the shadow copy folder, but it doesn't have permission to execute code.

-Since these errors usually happen during startup, they'll usually be followed by an `ExceptionDuringConnect` error saying *Uploader failed to start*."
+Since these errors usually happen during startup, they're often followed by an `ExceptionDuringConnect` error saying *Uploader failed to start*.

 To work around these errors, you can specify the shadow copy folder manually via the `ShadowCopyFolder` configuration option.
 For example, using *ApplicationInsights.config*: